Kgkkjjj/docker-AI-/README.md

    docker run --rm -it -v /path/to/models:/models docker-ai
    ```

-This will launch the GTK interface within the container.
-Use the “Select AI
+This launches the GUI inside the container.
+Use the fields to manage packages as needed.
-model” button to choose a model file from the mounted directory.
-The selected
-path is printed to the container logs.